-The average payment amount for settled claims as of March 31, 2006 and December 31, 2005 was essentially unchanged at approximately \$1,200.
+The average payment amount for settled claims as of June 30, 2006, March 31, 2006 and December 31, 2005 was \$1,200.
 Dismissal of claims is typically the result of claims for product not produced by LP or predecessor companies or claims that lack sufficient information or documentation after repeated efforts to correct those deficiencies.